amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 accuracy value from the SSM Parameter Store and updates the alarm with the new threshold value.
 This is how we propagate to the CloudWatch alarm the accuracy threshold of the latest model in order for the newly deployed model to be monitored using CloudWatch against the latest accuracy threshold value.

+The "Model Monitor" pipeline deploys a CloudWatch dashboard (see screen capture below) for both the staging and production endpoints showing
+* in blue - the mean weighted quantile loss accuracy metric the model is monitored against
+* in orange - the measured mean weighted quantile loss accuracy metric of the model when the custom monitoring job was executed
+* in green - the Lambda function that is triggered when the CloudWatch alarm is raised
 ## Triggering Automatic Model Retraining
-Once we have in CloudWatch, our custom metric and alarm configured, it is easy to trigger the "Model Build" pipeline to retrain a new model.
+Once we have in CloudWatch our custom metric and alarm configured, it is easy to trigger the "Model Build" pipeline to retrain a new model.
 We set a Lambda Function as the target of the alarm which is triggering the "Model Build" pipeline.